jay-tate/ID-for-IPA/README.md

 -factual: The AI will make mistakes.
 Preliminary testing already confirms that every piece of the results must be fact-checked.
 For instance, in reponse to a different query, the first result from Perplexity.io read as follows:

-Here are the ten largest countries in the world, along with their pronunciation in American English and in the local standard language:
+"Here are the ten largest countries in the world, along with their pronunciation in American English and in the local standard language:"

        Russia - /ˈrʌʃə/ (American English) - /ˈrʌʃə/ (Russian: Россия)